Helminthic therapy: Research

 While the research is still rudimentary and the treatment is still being studied, helminthic therapy is a viable option as of current due to its lowered cost and seemingly high effectiveness in comparison to other treatments.

+TSO has been studied in clinical trials for conditions like Crohn's disease and ulcerative colitis.
+Early small studies showed potential benefit, but larger subsequent trials yielded inconclusive results.
+A 2021 Phase 1 safety study reported mild gastrointestinal side effects but no serious adverse events.

+Helminthic therapy remains controversial and is not endorsed by mainstream medical authorities due to a lack of robust evidence for efficacy and potential safety risks, including infection.

 Potential side effects

 Helminths are extremely successful parasites capable of establishing long-lasting infections within a host.
 During this time, helminths compete with the host organism's cells for nutrient resources and thus possess the potential to cause harm.
 However, the number of organisms hosted by individuals undergoing helminthic therapy is very small and any side effects are typically only encountered in the first three months of infection.
 In the long term, the vast majority of clinically infected individuals are asymptomatic, with no significant nutrient loss.
 In fact, nutrient uptake can be enhanced in some subjects who are hosting a small number of helminths.
 If the side effects from helminthic therapy were to become unmanageable, they can be alleviated by the use of anti-helminthic medications.
 The most common clinical symptoms which may be encountered while undergoing helminthic therapy can include: